-The use of technology in the manufacturer of rifle scopes has been around for quite a long time.
-However, for long only selected hunters, police officers, and specialized troops have enjoyed the convenience offered.
+The use of technology in the manufacturer of the best rifle scopes has been around for quite a long time.
+However, for long-only selected hunters, police officers, and specialized troops have enjoyed the convenience offered.

 Fortunately, the optic industry has registered a meteoric rise and all the devices are becoming affordable.
 In the modern world, nearly all rifles for police officers or soldiers feature some type of optics like fixed, variable, red dot optics.

 One thing is clearly evident, information about the usage of optics is scarce.
 Newbie hunters/shooter do not know how to get the best out of the iron sights.
-Some even fear taking the medium to long range shots because they think they are not armed properly.
+Some even fear to take the medium to long-range shots because they think they are not armed properly.

 Learning to use an iron sight is presumed to be a daunting task, but it’s not.
 This guide will give you all the steps to help you master the art of using the iron sight

 1. ZERO THE IRON SIGHT

 This is a very crucial step, you must zero your pair of iron sight properly.
 Just like your scope, iron sights should be accorded a specific adjustment and distance so as to zero perfectly.

 Besides, you need to understand the type of sight you are using in order to succeed in zeroing.
 If it’s the standard AR 15/Ma6, it requires 25 meters range plus a 300M zero target.
 This means it stimulates the target (300M) at 25 yards.

 All weapons with different barrel lengths, calibers, and iron sights zero differently.
 For this reason, you should follow the given instructions based on the weapon you are using.
 In spite of the varying factors, you will only achieve incredible results only if you take the right instructions for correct zero.
 This is of great importance, especially when taking the medium to long-range shots.